bsekisser/System7/docs/KNOWN_ISSUES.md

 **Likely Cause**: QEMU mouse emulation timing or rapid user clicks causing the loop to sample button state at exactly the wrong moment (between release and next press in a rapid click sequence).

-**Mitigation Applied**:
+**Mitigation Applied** (2025-01-24):
-- Reduced no-movement timeout from 1000 to 100 iterations for better responsiveness
+- Reduced no-movement timeout from 1000 to 60 iterations (~1 second at 60Hz) for improved responsiveness
+- Primary safety timeout: 100,000 iterations (~28 minutes at 60Hz) prevents infinite hangs
+- Secondary check using Button() directly after timeout triggers
 - Safety timeouts remain as defense-in-depth

 **To Fix Properly** (if needed):